Apply Dubai Visa Online

 READ ALSO: DUBAI VISA FOR CITIZENS OF SRI LANKA

-Before leaving the city, you might also want to check the local jewelers out.
-They create mesmerizing pieces of art from gold, silver, and bronze.
-It is so beautiful and more importantly, unique that you can't find something similar anywhere else.
+Before leaving the city, you might also want to check out the local jewellers.
+They create mesmerising pieces of art from gold, silver, and bronze.
+It is so beautiful and, more importantly, unique that you can't find something similar anywhere else.

 Habits and Gestures

 The residents of Dubai make sure that you feel the most welcomed in the city.
-Though their tradition is orthodoxy, they try their level best to slightly liberalize to your comfort.
-When they try their best isn't it our job to equally try our best to not disappoint them.
+Though their tradition is orthodoxy, they try their level best to slightly liberalise to your comfort.
+When they try their best, isn't it our job to equally try our best to not disappoint them?
 Here are certain gestures and habits you should carry with your tourist bags to Dubai

 1. Do not point with your finger.
 It is considered rude.